AdvancedCustomFields/docs/fields/checkbox.md

 <?php endif; ?>
 ```

-### Conditional
+### Conditional logic
-This example shows how to use a selected value to conditionally perform a task.
-In this case, the conditional is checking to see if 'red' is within the array of options selected from the field 'colors'.
+This example demonstrates how to check if the choice "red" was selected in the field's value.
 ```
-<?php

 $colors = get_field( 'colors' );

-if( $colors && in_array( 'red', $colors ) ): ?>
+if( $colors && in_array('red', $colors) ) {
-	<p>Selected the Red choice!</p>
-<?php endif; ?>
+	// Do something.
+}
 ```

 ### Query posts
-This example shows how to query posts that have the value ‘red’ selected.
-The checkbox field saves its value as a serialized array, so it is important to use the meta_query LIKE compare.
+This example demonstrates how to query posts that contain a checkbox field named "colors" with the value "red" selected.
+Because the checkbox field saves its value as a serialized array, it is important to use the meta_query "LIKE" comparison.

 ```
 <?php

-$posts = get_posts( array(
+$posts = get_posts(array(
     'meta_query' => array(
         array(
-            'key'     => 'colors', // Name of custom field.
+            'key'     => 'colors',
-            'value'   => '"red"', // Matches exactly "red".
+            'value'   => '"red"',
             'compare' => 'LIKE'
         )
     )
-) );
+));

 if( $posts ) {
-    // ...
+    // Do something.
 }

 ?>